workOnCarrier/ProgrammingLab/AccGrind/Readme.md

 		# Nolio adoption will make the deployment task automation - duplicate work.
 		# If I increase the productivity of the team much more, it increases the probability of decreasing the size of the team -- that includes me.
 	Conclusion:
-		Considering, improving my days to day work has +ve impact on my daily routine.
+		Improving my days to day work has +ve impact on my daily routine.
 		Executing this project will improve my technical skills to unprecended levels.
 		I have a basic principle, "I am ready to do any kind of work, that makes my office projects successful".
 I am paid to do that.
 		While I increase the team efficiency, if management decided to let go of me, its's management's loss.